 In some cases, you need to regularly create a full backup.
-For example, your corporate backup policy may require that you create a full backup on weekend and run incremental backup on work days.
-To let you conform to these requirements, Veeam Agent for Linux lets you create active full backups.
+For example, your corporate backup job may require that you create a full backup on weekend and run incremental backup on work days.
+To let you conform to these requirements, Veeam Agent lets you create active full backups.

-When Veeam Agent for Linux performs active full backup, it produces a full backup file and adds this file to the backup chain.
+When Veeam Agent performs active full backup, it produces a full backup file and adds this file to the backup chain.

 You can create active full backups manually or schedule a backup job to create active full backups periodically.
 To do this, you can use the Veeam Agent for Linux control panel or command line interface.

 - To learn how to configure active full backup schedule and create active full backups with the Veeam Agent for Linux control panel, see Active Full Backup Settings and Starting Backup Job from Control Panel.

 - To learn how to configure active full backup schedule and create active full backups with the Veeam Agent for Linux command line interface, see Configuring Active Full Backup Schedule and Creating Active Full Backups.

 You can schedule a backup job to create active full backups periodically.
 Active full backup schedule depends on the regular backup schedule.

 - In case active full backup is scheduled on a week day, Veeam Agent modifies the regular schedule of the backup job.

 For example, the regular backup schedule is set to Monday and Tuesday at 15:00.
 Active full backup schedule is set to Friday.
 In this case, the backup job schedule will contain information that the job must start on Monday, Tuesday and Friday at 15:00.